backend-development/backend-development-textbook/source/security.md

   password: <%= ENV['MYAPP_DATABASE_PASSWORD'] %>
 ```

 ### Handling Secrets and Credentials

+Rails 5.2 and later generates two files to handle credentials (passwords, api keys, ...):

-Rails 5 generates a `config/credentials.yml.enc` to store third-party credentials
+- `config/credentials.yml.enc` to store the credentials within the repo
-within the repo.
-This is only viable because Rails encrypts the file with a master
-key that's generated into a version control ignored `config/master.key` — Rails
-will also look for that key in `ENV["RAILS_MASTER_KEY"]`.
-Rails also requires the
+- `config/master.key` or `ENV["RAILS_MASTER_KEY"]` to read the encryption key from

-key to boot in production, so the credentials can be read.
+The master key is never stored in the repo.

-To edit stored credentials use `bin/rails credentials:edit`.
+To edit stored credentials use `rails credentials:edit`.

 By default, this file contains the application's
 `secret_key_base`, but it could also be used to store other credentials such as
 access keys for external APIs.

+§

-The credentials added to this file are accessible via `Rails.application.credentials`.
+The credentials are accessible in
+the running Rails app via `Rails.application.credentials`.

 For example, with the following decrypted `config/credentials.yml.enc`:

     secret_key_base: 3b7cd727ee24e8444053437c36cc66c3